-Rebecca joined the Institute for Sustainable Futures as a social scientist with broad research interests including art, big data analytics and visualization, cascades of cooperation, climate change including adaptation implementation, extended reality, natural resource governance, network science, public uptake of policy, science communication and trust.
+Rebecca joined the Institute for Sustainable Futures as a social scientist with broad research interests including art, data analytics and visualization, climate change including adaptation implementation, extended reality, natural resource governance, the science/community/policy nexus, social network analysis and science communication - including the use of virtual and extended realities.

 Prior to working at UTS, Cunningham worked at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) focused in the climate adaptation space (in Australian contexts as well as working in countries within the Indian Ocean Rim).
 Cunningham also undertook an 12 month post-doc at the University of Manchester, Tyndall Centre for Climate Change Research wherein the primary piece was an interdisciplinary project exploring public perceptions of carbon capture and storage (CCS).
 This was followed by six months focus on science communication program called "Manchester Climate Leaders" As Manchester aims for zero carbon in 2050 this project explored how art and culture could inspire a city to act on climate change.
 This involved collaborating with project partners Manchester Museum and Manchester Climate Change Agency and event partners Manchester Marketing, European City of Science Festival, Bluedot Festival.